microsoft/minions/README.md

 ## ⚠️ Caution

-As of now the library is not thoroughly tested with all scenarios.
+As of now the library is at `beta`.
 Use it with caution.
 We are adding more features and improving the library.

 ## 🚀 How to install